flhofer/dell_TB16_firmware/README.md

             ID 0bda:8153 Realtek Semiconductor Corp.
 RTL8153 Gigabit Ethernet Adapter /sys/bus/usb/devices/6-1.2  /dev/bus/usb/006/003
 ```
-The Webcam is connected to a USB 3.0 port, but is mapped to the 2.0 HUB by the Microchip USB5537B device because it is a lower-speed device.
+The Webcam is connected to a USB 3.0 port, but the Microchip USB5537 B maps it to the 2.0 hub because it is a lower-speed device.

 ## What's there and what works (also non-Windows)